ankumar/architecture/README.md

 3. [**Shipping Org Chart**](https://lightstep.com/blog/the-only-good-reason-to-adopt-microservices/)
 4. </>

-**Resilience is having companies of all sizes Small, Medium & Large, more in Each not just Few ...**
+**Resilience is having companies of all sizes Small, Medium & Large, more in each not just Few ...**

 ## 2. Tools & Services